MJOLNIRPackage/MJOLNIR/docs/Data/Gui.rst

 Graphical User Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Below follows an overveiw of the developed graphical interfaces to be used in the data treatment.
+Below follows an overview of the developed graphical interfaces to be used in the data treatment.

 Viewer3D